 Robert Whitaker recalls "All four were very inventive and spontaneous.
 I asked them to jump up on the wall.
 They grabbed these umbrellas, and then John .... well, look at him in that photo.
 He's levitating".

 All prints by Robert Whitaker are printed in limited editions on Fuji Crystal Archive Paper with a Matt finish.
 They are photographic C-type prints and embossed with the Robert Whitaker Estate stamp.

 The 11x14" prints are available in a limited edition of 100

 The 16x20" prints are available in a limited edition of 75

 The 20x24" prints are available in a limited edition of 50

 A traditional C-type print is a colour print made in a darkroom from a colour negative or transparency.
 It is produced on light sensitive paper using a chromogenic process.
 Before digital technology, these were the prints we all received from the pharmacies from our holiday films.
 C-type prints are archival and are still preferred by some photographers and collectors to digital art prints.

-Fuji Crystal Archive Paper is a professional archival colour paper
+Fuji Crystal Archival Paper is a professional archival paper.

 Our prints are available in a variety of sizes.
 Please see below for specific measurements for the 'A series' of paper sizes.